tom42/shrinkler-gba/README.md

     the depacker will switch to ARM state before executing the uncompressed intro.
 If it is odd, the depacker will remain in Thumb state. **Warning**: while this works for me it is reportedly not 100% reliable, see e.g. [here](https://community.arm.com/support-forums/f/architectures-and-processors-forum/7513/elf-entry-point-in-thumb-mode-armv7-aarch32)
-    or various threads on Stackoverflow.
+    or various threads on [Stack Overflow](https://stackoverflow.com).
     To be on the safe side, make your intro's entry point expect ARM state and switch to Thumb state yourself if needed.
 This will cost you 8 bytes, though.
 * Compress your intro using shrinkler-gba by running the following command: `shrinkler-gba intro.elf -p9`
   * The ROM will be written to `intro.gba`.
 Use the `-o` option to specify a different output file name.
   * The `-p9` option will crank up compression to the highest level currently supported.